 Rep. Robert “Beto” O’Rourke (D-El Paso) is running against Cruz for his Senate seat and supports ending the prohibition on marijuana.
 The National Organization for the Reform of Marijuana Laws Political Action Committee has endorsed Sen. O'Rourke for the Texas Senate.

 Public opinion in the state is not reflected in law enforcement policy as it is in states attempting to decriminalize the drug.
 A recent Quinnipiac University poll found that 61 percent of Texas support legalizing recreational marijuana.
 Texas is the number one state when it comes to minor marijuana possession arrests, according to the Intercept.

-Texas passed the Compassionate Use Act in 2015 which legalized cannabis oil for epilepsy patients, but there are only two cities and 30 doctors statewide where patients can access the drug.
+Texas passed the Compassionate Use Act in 2015 which legalized cannabis oil for individuals with epilepsy, but there are only two cities and 30 doctors statewide where medical consumers can access the drug.
 It is also expensive and not covered by insurance because marijuana is still not legal at the federal level.

 Sloan believes that legislators avoid the marijuana issue because they don't want to confront the backlash they would receive from conservatives in the state should they legalize the drug.
 Fifty-one percent of Republicans in Texas oppose legalizing marijuana.

 Video of the third annual marijuana march shows protesters walking down the street chanting "No more drug war," and carrying signs that said things like "Don't panic.
 It's organic."

 The crowd applauded when Sloan said that it was time to vote current Texas lawmakers out of office.